-The user conducting a session that accesses an RLS table may need OVERRIDE privileges if:
+The user conducting a session that accesses an row level security table may need OVERRIDE privileges if:

 - The CONSTRAINT object associated with a constraint column in the table does not define a UDF for the SQL operation.